Guide, Updated 18 May 2026

 Does my postcode affect the wait time for my driving test in 2026?

 Indirectly.
 The wait time is set centre by centre, not postcode by postcode, but candidates in dense urban postcodes face longer waits because their 6-centre catchment includes high-demand centres with multi-month backlogs.
-A typical SW London postcode catchment in May 2026 shows 12 to 22 weeks of wait; a Yorkshire Dales postcode catchment shows 3 to 8 weeks.
+A typical SW London postcode catchment in May 2026 shows multi-month wait times; Yorkshire Dales postcode catchments show shorter waits.
 The wait time interacts with the pass rate: the highest pass rate centre in the catchment may also have the longest wait, forcing a trade-off.
 Use /tools/wait-time-finder to see both numbers side by side before booking.

 Related guides